p-edelman/Transcribe/README.md

 ## Status

-The second stable release, codenamed 'Bad Wolf' is totally usable, though somewhat rough around the edges.
-You can find the Android version [in the Play Store](https://play.google.com/store/apps/details?id=org.mrpi.transcribe), or use the tag 'badwolf' to check out the Git repository.
+The third stable release, codenamed 'Cyberman' is totally suited for daily (usage).
+You can find the Android version [in the Play Store](https://play.google.com/store/apps/details?id=org.mrpi.transcribe), or use the tag 'cyberman' to check out the Git repository.

 ### Android